Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 ## Text and Quest Updates:

 - Ensure Questbook titles and descriptions containing equal signs that should have whitespace around them actually have whitespace.
+- Added the info that higher HP mobs yield more Blood Magic LE and Will and EvilCraft Blood to some quests.

 ## Texture Transformations: